-In this activity, students will gain an understanding of motions, forces, and energy transfer by studying the three axes of flight.
+In this activity, students will improve their understanding of motions and forces, and transfer of energy, by studying the three axes the three axes of flight.

 Activity Overview:

 Students will build a model airplane and use pencils to demonstrate how the aircraft moves around each axis.